 Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time the application is reviewed.
-Once the application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.
+Once the application is complete, the Admissions Office will contact you with specific arrangements concerning your conference call.